evmos/ethermint/docs/architecture/adr-002-evm-hooks.md

 }
 ```

-And the application registers a `BankSendHook` to `EvmKeeper`, it recognize the log and convert it to a call to the bank
+And the application registers a `BankSendHook` to `EvmKeeper`, it recognizes the log and converts it to a call to the bank
 module's `SendCoinsFromAccountToAccount` method:

 ```golang